SvenMuc/CarND-Capstone/README.md

 | Random Horizontal flip | 50%|
 | Random Brightness | 20%|

+#### Training
 For the model training process we implemented a generator which theoretically generates a endless number of images with random augmentation.
 The following graphs show the total and the individual class label (red, yellow, green and undefined) position distribution after image augmentation.
 In total we generated 15000 images for the model training and split them into a 90% training and 10% validation dataset.

 ![Generator Label Heatmnap All][image_generator_label_heatmap_all]